Amaryllo

-Amaryllo Inc. is a multinational company founded in Amsterdam, the Netherlands, operating in AI as a Service market.
-It develops biometric robotic technologies, real-time data mining, a camera robot, fast object recognition, an encrypted P2P network, and flexible cloud storage.
+Amaryllo Inc. is a multinational company founded in Amsterdam, the Netherlands.
+It operates as a cloud service platform to provide cloud storage as well cloud computing services to enterprises and brand companies.
+Amaryllo started business with Skype IP camera development in developing biometric robotic technologies, encrypted P2P network, and cloud storage.

 Amaryllo was founded by Band of Angels member, Marcus Yang to develop patents for a new type of robotic cameras that is claimed to "talk, hear, sense, recognize human faces, and track intruders".
-It also claims to have made the world's first security robot based on the WebRTC protocol, icam PRO FHD, and won the 2015 CES Best of Innovation Award under Embedded Technology category.
+It also claims to have made the world's first security robot based on the WebRTC protocol, Icam PRO FHD, and won the 2015 CES Best of Innovation Award under Embedded Technology category.
 Its home security robots claim to employ 256-bit encryption and run on the WebRTC protocol.
 Amaryllo products are sold in over 100 Countries across 6 Continents.

 History

 Amaryllo revealed its first smart home security products at Internationale Funkausstellung Berlin (IFA) 2013 with a Skype-enabled IP camera called iCam HD.
 Amaryllo announced its second Skype-certified smart home product, iBabi HD, at CES 2014.
 The company was chosen as a "Cool Vendor" by Gartner in Connected Home 2014.
 Amaryllo introduced WebRTC-based smart home products after Microsoft terminated embedded Skype services in mid 2014.
 Since then, Amaryllo has been developing a camera robots with auto-tracking and facial recognition technologies.
 Its camera robots, ATOM AR3 and ATOM AR3S, were introduced in late 2016.
 It focuses on wired and wireless technology based on AI services.